wkrettek/youmirror-py/README.md

                     | -- files
 ```

 You may notice that I use the term 'single' to refer to a single youtube video.
 This is leaning into the fact that there is a lot of information that can be downloaded from a youtube video, including downloading the audio separately, or downloading the captions.
 They will all be kept in the same folder for the single.
-By default, adding the url to the mirror will download the video, but you can use different flags like `--captions` when adding the url mirror to also download captions.
+By default, adding the url to the mirror will download the video, but you can use different flags like `--captions` when adding the url to also download captions.

 ## Downloading